-Carnival lovers, you will be thrilled to know that Carnival Cruise Line offers 3-day to 8-day inclusive cruises from Port Canaveral.
+Carnival lovers, you will be thrilled to know that Carnival Cruise Line offers 3-day to 7-day inclusive cruises from Port Canaveral.

-Carnival currently has four of its popular Fun Ships, the Carnival Magic, Carnival Sunshine, Carnival Valor and Carnival Victory fulfilling cruise offers from Port Canaveral to popular Caribbean ports of call.
+Carnival currently has three of its popular Fun Ships: Carnival Breeze, Carnival Elation and Carnival Liberty fulfilling cruise offers from Port Canaveral to popular Caribbean ports of call.

 Did someone say, "I want to try an inclusive cruise to Nassau, Bahamas?"
 How about the U.S. Virgin Islands?
 I am sure I heard someone say, "Mexico cruises, please!"

 Great!
 You can currently find cruises to the Bahamas, Eastern, Western and Southern Caribbean from Orlando...

 Search for Carnival cruises from Orlando (Port Canaveral).